WoefulWolf/NieR2Blender2NieR/README.md

 * All meshes must be triangulated.
 (This gets done automatically, but you can do it yourself to ensure no unexpected results.) <br>
 * After exporting, in-game the model might sometimes have flipped normals - you will have to flip them in Blender and re-export, sorry. <br>
 * Open the Blender Console Window when exporting, this allows you to see its progress and any export errors. <br>

+## Bug Reports and Contact
+* Please leave bug reports.
+You can leave them here on the GitHub under issues.
+Remember to post as much info as you can. <br>
+* Feel free to contact me for any questions or issues you might be having.
+You can contact me, and some other members of the NieR:Modding community at our Discord server: https://discord.gg/7F76ZVv

+# GL HF!

+## THANKS:
+* The wonderful people from Bayonetta Tools, namely Elediane.
+* Kekoulis, literal months of support and help with testing.
+* The BONE boi Ameii.
+* Comrade Petrarca. o7
+* Martino.
+* delle the texture man.
+* Platinum Games.
+* **Yoko Taro.**